Skip to main content

 Each component in the sequence editor is represented as a card.
 You can configure any card by clicking on it and its settings will appear in the right-hand panel, where you can edit content, behavior, and options.

-This applies to all components (emails, LinkedIn steps, delays, conditions, and enrollment blocks).
+This applies to all components (emails, LinkedIn steps, delays, conditions, and add-to blocks).

 Editing an Email Step